Kentucky man convicted in killing after governor’s pardon

 “We felt there was evidence that should have been admitted that was not,” he told the Courier Journal.

 Prosecutors said Baker killed Mills, a drug dealer in Knox County, in 2014 while trying to rob Mills of cash and pain pills.
+Baker posed as a U.S. Marshal during the crime.

+Mills’ pregnant wife and children were held at gunpoint while Baker ransacked the victims’ home for oxycodone pills, according to the U.S. Attorney.
+Evidence at the trial including shell casings tied to Baker’s pistol and surveillance video showing Baker buying handcuff restraints hours before the killing.

-Baker’s release was one of a slew of pardons by Bevin that drew rebuke from both Democrats and Republicans.
+Baker’s release was one of a slew of pardons by Bevin at the end of his term that drew rebuke from both Democrats and Republicans.

+Baker’s pardon was especially controversial, since his family had held a fundraiser for Bevin the year before, raising $21,500 for the Republican’s unsuccessful reelection campaign.